jack-dundas/mm-technical-documentation/__documentation/User_Manual--MachineMotion_V1D0/User_Manual--MachineMotion_V1D0.md

 <p style="text-align: center;"><span style="color: #808080; font-size: 11pt;"><em>Figure 3.
 MachineMotion Controller Back Plate</em></p>

-For additional details on electrical specifications, consult the following online document [Datasheet – MachineMotion Controller](https://www.vention.io/technical-documents/machinemotion-controller-datasheet-10).
+For additional details on electrical specifications, consult the MachineMotion datasheet: [Datasheet – MachineMotion Controller](https://www.vention.io/technical-documents/machinemotion-controller-datasheet-10).

+### Software Installation
 No software installation is required on your computer to start working with the MachineMotion controller.
 A computer with a web browser (preferable Google Chrome) is enough to access the controller, launch programs and control your machine.

 ### Important Notes